MicrosoftDocs/mixed-reality/mixed-reality-docs/academy.md

 keywords: holotoolkit, mixedrealitytoolkit, mixedrealitytoolkit-unity, academy, tutorial
 ---

-# Academy: Code, tutorials and lessons
+# Academy: code, tutorials, and lessons

-The Mixed Reality Academy is a set of step-by-step tutorials:
+The Mixed Reality Academy is a set of step-by-step tutorials with corresponding project files:
+* The tutorials cover 100, 200, and 300 level topics, in which: 100-level covers project basics, 200-level covers core MR building blocks, and 300-level covers cloud service integration.
-* The tutorials are divided by 100 and 200 level topics.
-Most of them apply to both Hololens and immersive devices.
+* Most courses cover concepts applicable to both Hololens and immersive (VR) headsets.
-* Each tutorial is organized by chapter and includes video demonstrations of the key concepts.
+* Each tutorial is organized by chapter, and most include video demonstrations of the key concepts.
 * A Windows 10 PC with the correct [tools installed](install-the-tools.md) is a common prerequiste to complete each tutorial.

 <br>